n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.thehive5trigger.md

 ---
-title: TheHive5 trigger
+title: TheHive 5 trigger
-description: Documentation for the TheHive5 trigger node in n8n, a workflow automation platform.
+description: Documentation for the TheHive 5 trigger node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# TheHive5 trigger
+# TheHive 5 trigger

 On this page, you'll find a list of events the TheHive5 trigger node can respond to, and links to more resources.

 !!! note "TheHive and TheHive 5"
 	n8n provides two nodes for TheHive.
-Use this node (TheHive5 trigger) if you want to use TheHive's version 5 API.
+Use this node (TheHive 5 trigger) if you want to use TheHive's version 5 API.
 If you want to use version 3 or 4, use [TheHive trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.thehivetrigger/).

 <!--